 |FEMALE||25||$1,000,000 FACE AMOUNT||AMERICAN GENERAL|

 |FEMALE||35||$1,000,000 FACE AMOUNT||SBLI|

 |FEMALE||45||$1,000,000 FACE AMOUNT||SBLI|

-In case you curious on how much $1,000,000 (million) term life insurance policy costs in others terms, follow the link to check out a post on my other blog.
+In case you curious about how much $1,000,000 (million) term life insurance policy costs in other terms, follow the link to check out a post on my other blog.